charliet28289/AirBnB-Toronto-Eval/README.md

-# Independent_Projects2023
+# AirBnb-Toronto-Eval
-Repository for all independent projects in 2023
+Repository for All Python, SQL and Dataset files for Study of Toronto's AirBnB market.